 Current bidding activity rules in MRTU Release 1 disallow Real Time Market reduction below the Day-Ahead energy schedule at energy prices that are lower than what was bid in and accepted in the Day-Ahead Market.
 This DEC Bidding rule was designed to prevent the “DEC” game in situations where transmission derates after the close of the Day Ahead Market require re-dispatch of generation in the Real Time Market.

 The CAISO initiated a stakeholder process in early 2008 to re-examine this DEC Bidding rule.
-The CAISO’s most recent (March 7, 2008) Straw Proposal suggests this rule be removed prior to start up of MRTU Release 1.
+The CAISO’s most recent (March 7, 2008) Straw Proposal recommends removing these rules prior to start up of MRTU Release 1.

 For Market Release 1A the CAISO has initially proposed no special limits on DEC bids in the Real Time Market, and if a Scheduling Coordinator does not submit any DEC bids associated with its accepted IFM energy schedule, the SC’s economic bids that cleared in the Day Ahead Market would automatically flow into the Real Time Market.
 This is in contrast to current MRTU functionality, which turns accepted Day-Ahead Bids in to “Self-Schedules” used by the Real Time Market.
 The intended purpose is to promote a more liquid market for DEC bids in the Real Time Market.

 The most current Straw Proposal, stakeholder comments and other documents are posted at: